-III.
-GOALS OF THE FEDERAL PROGRAM
+3.0 GOALS OF THE FEDERAL PROGRAM

 The Federal government started providing capitalization grants to states beginning in FFY 1989, as provided in Title VI of the FWPCA, as amended.
-These grants, along with the required state match, have been used to fund the Federal Account of the CWFP, which is designed to operate in perpetuity, to provide low-interest loans for water pollution control projects.
+These grants, along with the required state match, have been used to fund the Federal Account of the CWFP to provide low-interest loans for water pollution control projects.